Monday, April 15, 2024

 As dying newspapers lay off the ink-stained wretches on the copy desks, we may never see another headline quite like this verbless wonder written by Vincent Musetto for the New York Post in 1983—the most unforgettable head in the history of journalism.

 At The Stoneman Gazette, we take pride in our headlines and have never laid off a copy editor.
-If ACES ever adds a prize category for anachronistic online newspapers, we'd like to nominate a few of our following favorites.
+If ACES ever adds a prize category for anachronistic online newspapers, here are a few of our favorites we'd like to nominate.

 If you feel enticed to click on any of these blue links, go hug a headline writer.